MechanisM/django-hero/README.md

 There are a few relevant attributes and methods here.

-*   attribute:: id
+*   attribute:: id :: required

     The unique identifier for the 'Achievement', it should never change.

-*   attribute:: title
+*   attribute:: title :: required

     Title for this achievement

-*   attribute:: description
+*   attribute:: description :: optional

     Description for this achievement

-*   attribute:: secret
+*   attribute:: secret :: optional

     Secret achievement flag.
 Secret achievements should not be revealed untill a user unlocked it.

-*   attribute:: hidden
+*   attribute:: hidden :: optional

     Hidden achievement flag.
 Hidden achievements should not be revealed untill a user unlocked it, neither does it shows as a secret achievement in listings.

-*   attribute:: image_locked
+*   attribute:: image_locked :: optional

     Override default locked achievement image

-*   attribute:: image_unlocked
+*   attribute:: image_unlocked :: optional

     Override default unlocked achievement image

-*   attribute:: image_secret
+*   attribute:: image_secret :: optional

     Override default hidden achievement image

-*   attribute:: events
+*   attribute:: events :: optional

     A list of events that can possibly trigger this achievement to be unlocked.

-*   method:: unlock
+*   method:: unlock :: required

     This method returns whether or not this achievement should be unlocked for a user.
     'state' is guarnteed to have a "user" key, as well as any other